 Nevada entities are encouraged to use the .gov Top Level Domain for all online services, and is currently migrating off of other domains.
 Due to the federated nature of the state, no single body has the authority to mandate moving to that domain.

-Nevada is also evaluating joining the StateRAMP program for purchasing cloud services.
+The Nevada Enterprise IT Services Division (EITS) has joined the StateRAMP program for purchasing cloud services.

 Continuity of Operations